rajgoel/course-scientific-programming/03-lecture/slides.md

 - leverage tested and optimized functionality.

 > [!NOTE]
-> The way code is distributed and shares differs by programming language.
+> The way code is distributed and shared differs by programming language.

 ---

 ### Julia

-In Julia, packages are installed with `Pkg.add`, e.g.:
+In Julia, packages can be installed from within the REPL, e.g.:

 ```julia
 using Pkg
 Pkg.add("Plots")
 ```

-After installation an external packages can be used as follows:
+After installation, an external packages can be used as follows:

 ```julia
 import Plots